Short answer, read this first

 From further afield: no direct flights from North America.
 Most US travellers connect through London, Frankfurt, Helsinki, or Warsaw.
 Allow extra layover time in December for weather delays.

-Getting from Riga airport into town: the number 22 bus is €2 cash (€1.15 with an e-ticket) and runs every 10–15 minutes; it gets you to the central station in 25 minutes.
+Getting from Riga airport into town: the number 22 bus is €2 cash (€1.15 with an e-ticket) and runs every 10–15 minutes.
+It gets you to the central station in 25 minutes.
 A Bolt from the airport to most Old Town hotels is €10–15 depending on the time of day.
 Uber does not operate in Latvia.

 How much does a December weekend in Riga actually cost?